Sport Management Program at Fredonia

-Fredonia’s Sport Management program will prepare you to enter the fields of: sport marketing, sport management, sport administration, ticket sales, event and season promotions, sport journalism, sport broadcast, customer service, event and venue management to name just a few.
-Your experience wil include internships at places like professional sports organizations where you will apply your classroom knowledge in a setting that reflects your professional aspirations.
+Fredonia’s Sport Management program will prepare you to enter the fields of: sport marketing, sport management, sport administration, ticket sales, event and season promotions, sports journalism, sports broadcasting, customer service, event and venue management to name just a few.
+Your experience will include internships at places like professional sports organizations where you will apply your classroom knowledge in a setting that reflects your professional aspirations.

 The Fredonia Difference

 Fredonia's faculty brings decades of real-world experience to the classroom.
 They have been (or currently are) involved in international sport business, coaching, sport marketing, management and promotions, and as legal counsel.